 “This photo is not the first time we have seen Tu-22 bombers with visible cruise missile,” Moen says.

-No nukes The cruise missile on the photo is likely a Kh-22, a large, long-range anti-ship missile that can either have a conventional or nuclear warhead.
+The cruise missile on the photo is likely a Kh-22, a large, long-range anti-ship missile that can either have a conventional or nuclear warhead.

 “We have no reason to believe that the cruise missiles have nuclear warheads,” says Ivar Moen in a phone interview with BarentsObserver.